Success Story: Using Home Blood Pressure Monitoring for Hypertension Control Success

 Hunterdon Cardiovascular Associates, PA, Flemington, New Jersey (2019)

-Hunterdon Cardiovascular Associatesexternal icon (HCA) is a practice of 13 cardiologists and 10 advanced primary providers who together serve more than 12,000 patients in Flemington, New Jersey.
+Hunterdon Cardiovascular Associates (HCA) is a practice of 13 cardiologists and 10 advanced primary providers who together serve more than 12,000 patients in Flemington, New Jersey.
 Within the cardiology practice are clinics that focus on congestive heart failure, peripheral vascular disease, and atrial fibrillation.
 The patients are insured and mostly covered by Medicare.

 About half of HCA patients have been diagnosed with hypertension, and of those, 2 out of 3 have high blood cholesterol, 1 of 3 have coronary artery disease, and 1 of 4 have diabetes.
 Helping patients address modifiable risk factors, such as physical inactivity and unhealthy diet, is the greatest challenge.